Understanding Color Theory for Web Developers

 Color Harmonies

-Color harmonies are combinations of colors based on their positions on the color wheel.
-Understanding these combinations can help you create balanced and appealing color schemes.
+Color harmonies describe groupings of colors that work well together, based on their position on the color wheel.

 1. Complementary Colors

-Complementary colors are directly opposite each other on the color wheel.
-They create a high-contrast, vibrant look but can be jarring if overused.
+These are colors opposite each other on the color wheel.
+They provide high contrast and attract attention but can be overwhelming if used in large areas.

 Example: Blue and orange, red and green, purple and yellow.